eska-muc/dbvisualizer/README.md

     -o,--output-file <arg>                 Name of the output file (mandatory).
     -p,--password <arg>                    Password for database connection.
+    -r,--report-file <arg>                 Name of the html report file.
     -s,--schema <arg>                      Name of the schema to retrieve tables from.
 Default: all schemas.
     -t,--tables <arg>                      TestDBGenerator only: number of